 Global Health Checkup is a podcast from Project HOPE focusing on news, issues, events and trends in international development and disaster relief operations.
 The podcast features experts, thought leaders, and people on the frontlines who are building the health capacity of nations struggling against the burdens of disease, outbreaks and humanitarian disasters.
-The podcast highlights international efforts to respond to health emergencies and innovative approaches to combat HIV/AIDS, TB, maternal and child mortality and more.
+We discuss international efforts to respond to health emergencies and innovative approaches in global health.